 You can also install Ashampoo Office on a portable flash drive, something Microsoft doesn’t currently support.
 Why would you need to do this?
 Well, if you’re switching computers all the time, such as hot-desking at work or university, having a portable version of the software saves installing it on other devices.
 Not all computers use MS Office, and not all alternatives support Microsoft files, so having a portable version of Ashampoo Office is a convenient back-up.

 So what’s the price of Ashampoo’s powerful office suite?
-At the moment, it costs just $19.99 for a license on up to five devices (a 71% discount off the retail price).
+At the moment, it costs just $29.99 for a license on up to five devices.
 That means your whole family for a fraction of the cost of MS Office.
 So if you’re looking for an affordable office package that doesn’t skimp on features or cross-platform compatibility, Ashampoo Office 2018 is the one for you.